Karenbc/Recombination-rates-and-genomic-features-Blackcap/README.md

 This repository holds the scripts used to estimate recombination rates and annotate the genome.
-It contains four main folders:
+The scripts are distributed in four main folders:

 i)   **Calling Variants**: It contains the scripts used to call SNPs from re-sequencing data.